Skip to main content

 Define how your deployment scales based on demand:

-• Range: Minimum and maximum number of instances (1–8).
+• Range: Minimum and maximum number of instances.
+The limits are governed by your account quota.

-• Scaling Metric: The metric used to trigger scaling (e.g. CPU usage or memory usage).
+• Scaling Metric: The metric used to trigger scaling.
+Choose from:

-• Threshold: The metric value that triggers a scale-out event (e.g. 80% CPU utilization).
+• Threshold: The metric value that triggers a scaling event for both scale-out and scale-in (e.g. scale out at 80% CPU, scale in when it drops back below the threshold).

 Advanced Options

-• Enable Scale to Zero: When enabled, the deployment scales down to zero instances during periods of no traffic, reducing costs.
+• Enable Scale to Zero: Scales the deployment down to zero instances when there is no incoming traffic, reducing idle costs.
+When traffic resumes, the deployment scales back up automatically.

 Deploy